Bhat-Gurunandan/ajeeb-goa/markdown/11-chapter-11.md

 victory had strengthened the hands of Pandit Nehru.
 Tony Fernandes said the results had proved that the MGP was not a communal party.
-He was elected from Hindu-dominated Sanguem, Shinkre from the Christian-dominated South and Peter Alvares from Hindudominated North Goa.
+He was elected from Hindu-dominated Sanguem, Shinkre from the Christian-dominated South and Peter Alvares from Hindu-dominated North Goa.
 Late at night, the MGP legislature party elected Bandodkar as their leader, to take over as Goa’s first chief minister.[^3]